 crumbled chocolate cookies and/or candy corn (optional)

 *Find the edible writer at the craft store or specialty stores.
-For tips on markers, click HERE.
+Click HERE for tips on food decorating pens.
 You can add anything else you like in addition to the marshmallows, such as crumbled cookies, candy corn, nuts, whatever.

 what to do: